Christ of Lost and Found

 It testified of the virgin birth, and I believed it.
-It testified that Jesus was the son of God; and I accepted it.
+It testified that Jesus was the son of God, and I accepted it.
 All my doubts and worries melted away when I found another book that testified that Jesus was the Christ.

 I decided to be Christian again.
-I started going to church again taking my book with me every place that I attended.
+I started going to church again taking my book with me to every place that I attended.
 I would ever hold that book dear for reintroducing me to my faith in Christ and supporting the truths contained in the Bible.

 There was no magical enchantment on the book that made all of my doubts go away.
 There was no vision from heaven that gave me a new brain.

-Experience is what helps me to overcome my doubts in my Faith in Christ and to accept Him as the Lord whom I would follow.
-I read the Book of Mormon, but I still did not have a personal relationship with God.
+Experience is what helps me to overcome my doubts in my faith in Christ and to accept Him as the Lord whom I would follow.
+I read The Book of Mormon, but I still did not have a personal relationship with God.
 My prayers were not to God; they were at Him--as if I was wishing on a star.

 The relationship with God would come later.
 Because of the experiences that I had searching and then deciding for myself--coming to my own conclusions based on what I had read--I made a choice to believe the scriptures rather than have empirical evidence of everything.